openjax/dbcp/README.md

 ## Introduction

-DBCP is a lightweight wrapper around the [Apache Commons DBCP](https://commons.apache.org/proper/commons-dbcp/) library that provides a simple way to describe and initialize a JDBC Database Connection Pool.
+DBCP is a light wrapper around the [Apache Commons DBCP](https://commons.apache.org/proper/commons-dbcp/) library that provides a simple API to describe and initialize a JDBC Database Connection Pool.

-## Why XDL?
+## Why DBCP?

 ### CohesionFirst™